 Only capacitor value change is C11.
 This is 10µF tantalum capacitor.
 In the old GE-7 (MIJ version) this is 1µF.
 Change this value if you want to.
 This will make the sound a bit more cleaner (to me anyway).

 Last thing to do is to put the pedal back together.
 This can be a bit tricky, since it’s very tight fit.
 You should first put the slider board in place, then input and output jacks and then the main circuit board.
 And be careful not to rip of or squeeze any wires!

 This is not the most easiest mod to do, but it is well worth it.
 You can hear a clear difference between your old and “new” EQ-pedal.
 Of course you can go crazy with modifications, and change the led to different color, calculate new center frequencies and do many other things.
 There are even some commercial mod kits for this pedal.
 But for basic low noise and high fidelity modification, this is it.

 About the author:

-Teppo Gustafsson is an electrician on green and renewable energy and radio communications technician on commercial and military radio equipment.
-He is also a chief editor on Finnish “RADIOT” (“Radios”) magazine and owner of MIA – Musical Instrument amplification, a company that designs and builds stompboxes and guitar amplifiers.
+Teppo Gustafsson is an electrician on green and renewable energy, and editor-in-chief on Finnish “RADIOT” (“Radios”) magazine.
 He has been modifying effect pedals, guitars and amplifiers for over twenty years for anyone who has been brave enough to let him touch their gear.
-You can visit him at www.mia-amps.net
+You can visit him at www.tg-music.com